django-getpaid/django-plans/docs/source/index.rst

 You are very welcome to join the development team of django-plans.
 Contribution via github fork and pull requests.
 Here are some ideas what is needed:

-* more tests,
+* More tests.
-* more precise documentation,
+* More precise documentation.
-* documentation proofreading and copyediting,
+* Documentation proofreading and copyediting.
-* taxation backends for you country/area,
+* Taxation backends for you country/area.
-* translations,
+* Translations & Localizations.
-* other then default change plan policies.
+* Other then default change plan policies.